 Finnoy Travel is based in Helsinki but we must admit that our neighbour capital, the Baltic beautiful city of Tallinn has a better Christmas Market than Helsinki.
 There is a simple reason for that.
-Tallinn has an extremely beautiful medieval Old Town what Helsinki is missing.
+Tallinn has an extremely beautiful medieval Old Town.
 Creating a Christmas atmosphere around the medieval Old Tallinn is much easier than doing the same in Helsinki.

-"Quality beats quantity" - this applies well when speaking of Christmas market in Tallinn.
+"Quality beats quantity" - this applies well when speaking of the Christmas market in Tallinn.
 The city is quite small and it has only one major traditional Christmas market located in the Old Town but the market itself is a great reason to visit this enchanting city.

-Luckily, the lively city of Tallinn has also other Christmas events so town won't leave you empty.
+Luckily, the lively city of Tallinn has also other Christmas events so the town won't leave you empty after the Christmas Market.

 Tallinna Jõuluturg - Tallinn Christmas Market

 Tallinn Christmas Market is in the middle of the Old Town next to Tallinn Town Hall.
 The building is the oldest surviving town hall in the Baltic countries and Scandinavia.
 Some people say, that the Christmas Market in Tallinn is the most beautiful in Europe.
-We have visited it also multiple times ourselves and we strongly agree - the market has a special winter atmosphere even though there isn't usually no snow.
+We have visited it multiple times ourselves and we strongly agree - the market has a special winter atmosphere even though there isn't usually snow.

 A big Christmas tree next to the Tallinn Town Hall is also worth seeing.
 It is said that a similar tree has been staying there already since 1441.
 The market has a true long history that many other Christmas Markets in Europe are missing.

 Estonian Hospitality Meets the Christmas Market